who2101/zr-teleme/README.md

 # Description

-- Zombie Reloaded module for teleportation to your teammates
+- Zombie Reloaded module for teleportation to your teammates when you human

 # Commands